-Sect. xx.
-And be it further enacted by the authority aforesaid, Writs tof er.
-That no fine or common recovery, nor any judgment in any real, brought withinseven personal or mixed action, nor any appeal from the said Register's courts, shall be avoided, or reversed, for any defect or error therein, unless the writ of error be commenced, or the appeal brought and prosecuted with effect, within seven years after such fines levied, common recovery suffered, judgment signed, or entered of record, or decree be pronounced: Provided nevertheless, That if any person, who is, or shall be, entitled to any such writ of error or appeal, as aforesaid, shall, at the time such title accrued, be within the age of twenty-one years covert, non compos mentis, in prison, or out of the limits of the United States of America, that then such person, his or her heirs, executors or administrators, Proviso, as to persons under legal disabilities.

-(notwithstanding the said seven years be expired) shall and may bring his, her and their writ of error or appeal, for the reversing of such fine, recovery or judgment, so as the same be done within five years after his or her full age, discoverture, coming to sound mind, enlargement out of prison, or return into some one of the United States of America, but not afterwards, nor otherwise.
+[Section XX.]
+(Section XX, P. L.) And be it further enacted by the authority aforesaid, That no fine or common recovery, nor any judgment in any real, personal or mixed action, nor any appeal from the said register's court, shall be avoided, or reversed, for any defect or error therein, unless the writ of error be commenced, or the appeal brought and prosecuted with effect, within seven years after such fines levied, common recovery suffered, judgment signed or entered of record, or decree be pronounced.
+Provided nevertheless, That if any person, who is, or shall be, entitled to any such writ of error or appeal, as aforesaid shall, at the time such title accrued, be within the age of twenty-one years, covert, non compos mentis, in prison or out of the limits of the United States of America, that then such person, his or her heirs, executors or administrators (notwithstanding the said seven years be expired) shall and may bring his, her and their writ of error or appeal for the reversing of such fine, recovery or judgment, so as the same be done within five years after his or her full age, discoverture, coming to sound mind, enlargement out of prison, or return into some one the United States of America, but not afterwards nor otherwise.

-SECT.
-XXI.
-[And be it further enacted by the authority aforesaid, Pay of the That each of three persons to be appointed, and associated with the associate integer of judges of the Supreme Court and the presidents of the Courts of this court.
-Common Pleas as judges of the said High Court of Errors and Appeals, shall be entitled to the sum of six dollars for each day they (Repealed.) shall attend upon the business of the said court, for which the governor shall draw warrants upon the state treasurer, countersigned by the Comptroller-General and Register-General.
+[Section XXI.]
+(Section XXI, P. L.) And be it further enacted by the authority aforesaid, That each of the three persons to be appointed and associated with the judges of the supreme court and the presidents of the courts of common pleas, as judges of the said high court of errors and appeals, shall be entitled to the sum of six dollars for each day they shall attend upon the business of the said court, for which the governor shall draw warrants upon the state treasurer, countersigned by the comptroller-general and register-general.

-SECT.
-XXII.
-And be it further enacted by the authority aforesaid, Repealof the That the act of assembly, entitled "An Act for erecting an High former of Court of Errors and Appeals," passed the twenty-eighth day of laws sup-February, in the year one thousand seven hundred and eighty, and piled by this so much of any former act or acts of Assembly, as is hereby altered or supplied, shall be, and the same is hereby repealed, and made void: Provided nevertheless, That all such writs of error and ap- Proviso. peals, which have been heretofore brought, and were depending (Obsolete.) and undetermined in the said High Court of Errors and Appeals, at the time of making and declaring the amendments and alterations of the constitution of this commonwealth, shall be held to be depending in the same state, and shall be determined by the justices of the said High Court of Errors and Appeals, established by this act, in the same manner as writs of error and appeals hereafter to be brought and returned into the said court.]
-Passed 13th April, 1791.-Recorded in Law Book No. IV. page 201.
+[Section XXII.]
+(Section XXII, P. L.) And be it further enacted by the authority aforesaid, That the act of assembly entitled "An act for erecting an high court of errors and appeals." passed the twenty-eighth day of February, in the year one thousand seven hundred and eighty, and so much of any former act or acts of assembly as is hereby altered or supplied shall be, and the same is hereby repealed and made void.
+Provided nevertheless, That all such writs of error and appeals, which have been heretofore brought, and were depending and undetermined in the said high court of errors and appeals, at the time of making and declaring the amendments and alterations of the constitution of this commonwealth, shall be held to be depending in the same state, and shall be determined by the justices of the said high court of errors and appeals established by this act, in the same manner as writs of error and appeals hereafter to be brought and returned into the said court.